 - High Scalability - a blog covering all things large-scale and real-world.
 The website can feel a bit messy: but it's a treasure cove of information.
 My favorite parts are the Real Life Architectures and the Favorite posts that include a multi-petabyte content platform, Netflix behind the scenes, or the early YouTube architecture.
 All practical takes, no theory.

-- Systems Design Interview YouTube channel and Systems Design Learning Path YouTube channel - the two best video resources I've found (including and better than the paid video resources).
+- YouTube: Preparing for systems design interviews, Systems Design Interview YouTube channel and Systems Design Learning Path YouTube channel - so far the best video resources I've found (including and better than the paid video resources).

 - My favorite articles and resources on this topic.